neilagabriel/vim-geeknote/README.md

 #### Limit Width

-By default, vim-geeknote will attempt to resize the navigation window based on its current content.
-If you have notebooks or notes with very long names you may want to use the following option to cap the size of the window:
+By default, vim-geeknote will attempt to resize the navigation window based on its current content, up to 40 columns.
+If you have notebooks or notes with very long names you may want to use the following option:

     let g:GeeknoteMaxExplorerWidth=<value>

 Where `<value>` is replaced with the max width of the window.
+Depending on the value you specify, this could be used to increase the cap in order to view longer names or decrease it to keep the navigation window even smaller.

 #### Fix Width